ermlikeyeah/ermlikeyeah.github.io/_posts/2017-05-18-accidental-slogans-personas.md

 ---
 I am at Leeds GovJam, helping run things.

 There are many great things about doing this.
 One of them is the most excellent company I get to keep helping out.
 It's fun to talk design with those guys and gals.
+I don't get much of that these days.

 At lunch [Kathryn](//twitter.com/IamKathrynGrace) and I were talking shop.
 We got onto personas.
 We both agreed that personas are a starting point.
 Once you get testing your ideas with people personas should drift off into the sunset.